hyperledger/indy-shared-rs/README.md

 - `indy-data-types`: Data type definitions for Schemas, Credential Definitions and other types related to credential issuance and processing.

-- `indy-test-utils`: Utilities for use in integration tests.

-- `indy-utils`: Standard wrappers around binary data encodings.
-Includes support for normalizing transactions for signing, deriving DIDs and verification keys.

 ## Credit

 The initial implementation of `indy-shared-rs` was developed by the Verifiable Organizations Network (VON) team based at the Province of British Columbia, and derives largely from the implementations within [Hyperledger Indy-SDK](https://github.com/hyperledger/indy-sdk).
 To learn more about VON and what's happening with decentralized identity in British Columbia, please go to [https://vonx.io](https://vonx.io).